SimplySnap/SimplySnap.github.io/content/_index.md

 I am a current BS candidate in Mathematics at Stanford.
 I am interested in machine learning, mathematical biology, computer science theory and systems programming.

-<h2>This website is still under development.
-Please be aware of broken links and missing images for now</h2>

 Please contact me if you are interested in parallel computing, computational biology and machine learning!
 I am exploring opportunities in these areas and would love to be involved in any such work.